zetanumbers/posts/async-drop-design.md

 |surface_async_drop_in_place|Used by async destructors to execute the surface level `AsyncDrop::Dropper` future of a type|
 |surface_drop_in_place|Used by async destructors to execute the surface level `Drop::drop` of a type|

+You might ask if we even need `Nop` combinator and can't we not instantiate async destructor for trivially destructible types?
+But no, this is not possible, since user may call `async_drop_in_place` on any type, which has to return some future type.

 See current implementations of these combinators inside of the [library/core/src/future/async_drop.rs].

+### Visibility problem

+If you compare public interface for interacting with value discriminants within the `core` library with interface described here, you could notice usage of trait's associated type instead of a generic type.
+Actually directly using this associated type may be problematic as it can possibly leak its special trait and method implementations.
+Also I believe it would be better to keep `AsyncDestruct` trait private.
+At last it perhaps it would be more convenient to use a generic type instead as with [`Discriminant`].

+To solve this problem the only way right now would be to define a wrapper struct `AsyncDropInPlace<T>` around it and forward its `Future` implementation to the actual async destructor of type `T`.
+We would also have a new wrapper function `async_drop_in_place` to return that wrapper type and would rename compiler generated function which held this name previously into `async_drop_in_place_raw`.

+However, this `AsyncDropInPlace` could still leak some details of stored inner value, such as any auto trait implementation and a drop check.
+These can be either left as is (current behavior) or be suppressed with `PhantomData<*mut ()>` field and with a nop `Drop` implementation on it.
+Not sure which one should be chosen.

 ## What's next?